 Community and Background

 Mike is a Syracuse native.
 He has been involved with the Volunteer Lawyers Project of Onondaga County (“VLP“) since he was a law student, and in 2018 he received the Pro Bono Champion Award from the VLP for his efforts in providing pro bono legal services to business and other clients through VLP programs.

 Mike serves as the chair of the board of directors of the Syracuse University Brass Ensemble and he also plays in the ensemble’s percussion section.
 He also served for several years on the board of directors of the Central New York Jazz Arts Foundation, most recently as the board vice president.
 Mike regularly volunteers his time as a musician for a variety of community events.
 These include Volunteer Lawyers Project fundraisers, Syracuse University College of Law and local bar association events, and performances with the firm’s band—The Verdict—at the Redhouse Arts Center’s annual corporate battle-of-the-bands fundraiser.

 Mike graduated magna cum laude from Syracuse University College of Law where he served as Editor-in-Chief of the Syracuse Law Review and was co-chair of the college’s pro bono advisory board.
 Prior to joining the firm, Mike served as law clerk to the Honorable Frederick J. Scullin Jr. of the U.S. District Court for the Northern District of New York.
 During law school he served as a judicial intern to the Honorable David E. Peebles of the same court.
 Mike earned his bachelor’s degree in music education from the University of Michigan, where he was a Stamps Scholar.
 He currently resides in Westvale with his wife, Chelsea, and their dog, Nelson.

-- CNY Jazz Arts Foundation – Board of Directors
+- CNY Jazz Arts Foundation – Past Member, Board of Directors